 1. We had a wild, flu-like infection in this area for the last 3 months, and all my folks needed your Absolve.
 It was the best one for that sickness:) - Cinda (Health Care Practitioner)

 2. I was on vacation and had the feeling like I was fighting a UTI.
 I usually wait as long as I can and do what I can to heal it, but I had that feeling like I might need to see the doc for an antibiotic when I got home.
 I pushed water, cut out sugar, applied Absolve mixed with coconut oil over my kidneys and bladder and took a capsule with 3 drops of the Absolve for two days.
-The infection left and I feel back to normal!.
-To God from whose creation the oils are made and for Heritage Essential Oils who makes the Absolve blend, I say THANK YOU!! - Margaret
+The infection left and I feel back to normal!
+To God from whose creation the oils are made and for Hopewell Essential Oils who makes the Absolve blend, I say THANK YOU!! - Margaret

 3. I have loved using Absolve for both myself and my son, who has asthma.
 I feel that the oils interact differently from person to person.
 As I understand the benefits of both Plague Defense and Warrior, Protect has been one of my favorites instead of those.
 For some reason it gives us a boost that we need to fight whatever is ailing us.
 It has been working wonders on my sons cough that is triggered by seasonal allergies and the common cold. - Amber